 - Flexibility.
 While WordPress employs themes and plugins, Drupal uses modules and extensions for configuration processing.
 This allows for delicate detailing to make your site unique.
 Most packs must be installed and set up by the user, which is not that easy with WordPress.
 An experienced developer can achieve better results!
 In Drupal there is an option to integrate such useful functions as Shopify, Twitter, Yoast and others through the vast variety of modules.

 - Deep taxonomy system.
-Drupal is so convenient and flexible that it can be adapted for almost any demands and requirements.
+Drupal is so convenient and flexible that it can be adapted for almost any demand and requirements.
 It is capable of storing a large amount of data.
-All possible content types — from forum messages to news articles to blogs etc. — will be categorized in the common data catalogue.
+All possible content types — from forum messages to news articles to blogs etc. — will be categorized in the common data catalog.
 Nesting of any depth is available.

 - Drupal's expanded system of extensions control that simplifies user administration is more effective than in WordPress.
 It is possible to differentiate user access to certain data by role models.

-Let’s have a look at the whole WordPress to Drupal migration process:
+Let’s have a look at the whole Wordexpress XML to Drupal migration: